blackbaud/skyux-docs/content/learn/accessibility/keyboard-testing/index.md

 showInNav: true
 ---

-# Keyboard & Manual testing procedures for accessibility
+# Keyboard & manual testing procedures for accessibility

 ### 1. Use the Tab key to move through a page or component

 Ensure that navigation with the Tab key meets the following criteria:

-1. The Tab key places focus on all [focusable elements](https://allyjs.io/data-tables/focusable.html) (e.g., form controls, navigation elements).
+1. The Tab key places focus on all [focusable elements](https://allyjs.io/data-tables/focusable.html) such as form controls and navigation elements.
 2. The Tab key does not place focus on elements that cannot receive focus.
 3. A visual indication occurs when each element receives focus.
 4. The order of focus follows the sequence and relationships in the page or component.